BU-Spark/se-les-sons/README.md

 ## Install and Run

 Install flutter following this [guide](https://docs.flutter.dev/get-started/install).
 You will need to install Xcode, and cocoapods to set up the IOS simulator.
-To set up andriod you will need to install andriod studio, and andriod tookchain.
+The IOS simulator will only work on MacOS.
+To set up android you will need to install android studio, and android tool chain.
 All of the dependencies are explained in the guide.

 Then go to our [github](https://github.com/BU-Spark/se-les-sons/tree/dev) and fork the repository.